maurorigo/testsims/README.md

 This is the repo for my current project of applying LDL to different cosmologies.

 LDL is [Lagrangian Deep Learning](https://arxiv.org/abs/2010.02926), and the code I use is based on [this](https://github.com/biweidai/LDL).

+Disclaimer: At the moment the repo contains mostly images and code to generate them, as that's all I've been able to do up to this point.

 ## Packages